Despite what you may have read elsewhere, it is NOT impossible to connect an amplifier to a receiver with no pre-outs or auxiliary RCA jacks.

-The receiver’s speaker level outputs will be scaled down to a low level (phono pre out, phono preamp output, line level, etc.) signal your amplifier can use safely.
+The receiver’s amplified speaker signal outputs will be divided down to a low level (phono / RCA) signal output your amplifier can use safely.
 They’re fairly inexpensive, costing only about $15-$25 for a good quality one.
-Some also include adjustable output volume control features to help you match your amplifier’s input level needed for the best sound level and without distortion.
+Some also include adjustable output volume control features to help you match your amplifier’s input level needed for the best sound level without distortion.

 2. Connecting an amp to a receiver with digital outputs